 You only have to look at a piece by René Lalique (1860-1945) to realise that the designer had a unique approach to glassmaking.
 There’s a clarity and precision in his designs that pieces by his contemporaries and imitators lack; Lalique was able to control glass masterfully, using the material to realise his creative vision.

 Lalique first began to experiment in the early 1900s, having enjoyed a successful career as a jewellery designer working in some of the world’s top ateliers.
 Glass became the focus of his work for the next 40 years — the artist embracing changing styles including Art Nouveau, Art Deco and Modernism.

 Lalique’s inspiration was always nature, whether it was the human body — particularly the female form — birds, fish or plants.
 Although he returned to the same subjects, each new interpretation of them was distinctive.

-The female figures he depicts, on vases, plates or as car mascots, are mythological and timeless — in the case of the Sirène car mascot, above, a solitary figure in contemplation.
+The female figures he depicts on vases, plates or as car mascots are mythological and timeless — as exemplified by the opalescent Voilée Mains Jointes statuette from 1919, above.

 Although factors affecting value are a consideration, the designer’s work is so varied that a personal collection can be shaped to your own taste and budget, from around £500 upwards to nearer £50,000.

 Those beginning a collection might also consider buying by object.
 Lalique designed a huge variety of pieces, including lighting, vases, bowls, plates, decanters and glasses, car mascots, scent bottles, jewellery and statuettes, to name but a few.
 As well as being a designer, he was a super salesman, selling a vast quantity of pieces on the international market, and establishing a reputation for quality and luxury that continues more than 60 years after his death.